Our mission is to end human trafficking through education

 Our team consists of experts in fields relevant to anti-trafficking efforts, survivor support, and justice.
 We believe in victim-centered care and want everyone to participate in ending slavery.

 Most importantly, we are children, parents, siblings, spouses, and understand our interconnectedness with others.
-Each of us wants to have a world without slavery and are dedicated to that mission: ending human trafficking in one generation.
+Each of us wants to have a world without slavery and are dedicated to that mission: ending human trafficking.

 Radical Empathy Education Foundation is a registered 501(c)(3) organization.
 Please find us on Guidestar.